 For my application and testing, the range is a lot more than required around the farm and the pack was sized more to ensure safe peak current draw than range.
 The advantage is the extra pack capacity gives a mobile power source around the farm.

-Speed is ridiculous for farm tracks and haven't explored the upper end of the speed range, this will have to wait for track time.
+Speed is excessive for farm tracks and haven't explored the upper end of the speed range, this will have to wait for track time.
 On the tree lined farm tracks I wouldn't go more than 100km/h or 60mph.
 Estimated top speed is around 160km/h or 100mph but dependent on the aerodynamics of the body as the car good low end torque geared for a top speed of 200km/h (1:3 motor to drive ratio, 6000 rpm motor speed) although it will not be able to reach speeds this high without a low drag, streamlined body.
+A lower gear ratio is planned and will increase acceleration to 100km/h which is faster than needed.

 The recharge time is about 5 minutes per 1% of charge or 8 hours for recharge from fully discharged using a 10amp 240 volt single phase battery charger.
 The charge rate is not linear and as the battery approaches fully charged, the charge rate drops off.